These promotions will be applied to this item:

 Learn more how customers reviews work on AmazonCustomers say

-Customers find the book highly readable, describing it as a brilliant and classic novella that is particularly enjoyable to read near Christmas time, with one customer noting it's best experienced when being read aloud.
+Customers find the book highly readable, describing it as a magnificent and nicely written novella that is particularly enjoyable to read near Christmas time.

 "...The vivid descriptions and rich language used by Dickens evoke a sense of nostalgia, perfectly capturing the atmosphere of Victorian London and the..."
 Read more